prowler-cloud/prowler/README.md

 The available versions of Prowler are the following:

-- latest: in sync with master branch (bear in mind that it is not a stable version)
+- `latest`: in sync with master branch (bear in mind that it is not a stable version)
-- <x.y.z> (release): you can find the releases [here](https://github.com/prowler-cloud/prowler/releases), those are stable releases.
+- `<x.y.z>` (release): you can find the releases [here](https://github.com/prowler-cloud/prowler/releases), those are stable releases.
-- stable: this tag always point to the latest release.
+- `stable`: this tag always point to the latest release.

 The container images are available here: